jisungbin/ComposeInvestigator/documentation/docs/internals.md

 # ComposeInvestigator Internals

-ComposeInvestigator is built by utilizing the Kotlin Compiler Plugin and the open source of the Compose Compiler.
+ComposeInvestigator is built by utilizing the Kotlin compiler plugin and the open source of the Compose compiler.

+---

+### Composable call stacks tracking

+(TODO)

+### Recomposition tracking

+(TODO)

+### State change tracking

 (TODO)